What Is WhatsApp Parental Control? A Plain Definition and Setup Guide for Parents

 A legitimate family use case looks more like this:

 That is different from trying to secretly access someone’s phone or guarantee visibility into calls.
 Those claims are not realistic or appropriate.
+For parents who want this monitoring layer in place, call activity insights explains the setup and the trade-offs to expect.

 The call-blocking category attracts a lot of exaggerated claims.
 Be careful with these.